 Annual Report.
 The provost will report annually to the General Faculty the results of the tenure and promotion process.
 The report must contain statistics that show the percentage of applications that were successful and unsuccessful, the percentage of agreement between the president's, UCTP's, provost's, deans', and chairs' recommendations in tenure and promotion decisions, and the positive and negative vote of local units taken as a whole.

-ANNUAL PERFORMANCE REVIEW, THIRD-YEAR REVIEW AND POST-TENURE REVIEW the university supports faculty in reaching their maximum professional development and assuring their full contribution to the academic life of the institution.
+ANNUAL PERFORMANCE REVIEW, THIRD-YEAR REVIEW AND POST-TENURE REVIEW

 PURPOSE